B2B marketing for IT companies

 How should IT firms approach positioning?

 Specialise by vertical or by outcome, not by service.
 "MSP for mid-market manufacturers with multi-site OT environments" is defensible; "MSP for SMB" is a commodity race.
 Firms that sharpen vertical fit consistently outperform firms that add more services to a generalist stack.
+The underlying logic is that IT buyers in a specific vertical talk to each other, attend the same industry events, and read the same publications — so a recommendation from one dental practice owner to another carries enormous weight, while a general "IT company" recommendation carries almost none.
+Vertical positioning also allows the firm to build case studies with industry-specific metrics that buyers in that vertical immediately recognise as relevant to their own situation.

 Do IT firms need SEO and AI visibility?